kyotoprotokollet/ymir/readme.md

-Ymir - Modular HTML Email Workflow
+**Ymir - Modular HTML Email Workflow**

-To be able to send emails, you have to enter your email user info in .env Copy the .env.example file and remove the .example part.
+*To be able to send emails, you have to enter your email user info in .env.*

+Copy the .env.example file and remove the .example part.
 Enter your settings.